piotrbod/download_AWS_pricing/README.md

 ## 7. When you open the zip you will see one CSV file per each AWS service

 ## 8. You can also create one huge file if you need.
-To do it run
+To do it run:
+--- chmod +x fix_duplicate_columns.sh
 --- ./fix_duplicate_columns.sh

 ## 9. It will change the files so they don't have unnecessary comments at the top